When it comes to brownies I’m not hard to please, and that’s my cue to rattle off all my extremely specific qualifications for the perfect brownie.

 First things first, they cannot be described as having a “crust.”
-I will suck it up and eat most anything out of desperation, but if a brownie has crispy, brittle, dry edges I’ll probably cry and think about how much I wish I wasn’t eating it (but will still eat it).
+I will suck it up and eat most anything out of a pathetic combination of desperation and boredom, but if a brownie has crispy, brittle, dry edges I’ll probably cry and think about how much I wish I wasn’t eating it (but will still eat it, obvs).

 Second, the consistency of the brownie as a whole can’t be light or fluffy.
 Or frosted.
 This isn’t a cake.
 It’s a brownie.
 But, on the other hand, it can’t be too dense, either, or else I’ll just get on the phone with Christmas and make fudge instead.

-If you’re like me, you’re going to love these.
-Thick, dense and moist on the inside with a crispy crackled-top and chewy, but not hard, edges.
+If you’re like… exactly like me, you’re going to love these.
+Thicc, dense and moist on the inside with a crispy crackled-top and chewy, but not hard, edges.
 And, for the first time in my life, I’m in love with the edges.

 I couldn’t even wait 10 minutes after they came out of the oven before I sampled a taste.
 Which turned into an actual bite… Which turned into the entire left-side crust disappearing within minutes.
 Oops.